SilentCatD/inherited_rxdart/README.md

 ## Usage

 View documents of each API for more details.
-The library support multiple type of blocs and related widgets.
+The library support bloc pattern and view model pattern for your app.

 ### Bloc's Widgets